Nikhilakoneru/maine-community-services-accessibility-mapper/README.md

 - Publish a properly structured Hosted Feature Layer in ArcGIS Online
 - Build a professional web map with meaningful symbology and popups
 - Build an interactive Experience Builder application with search and filters
-- Document every design decision so I can explain it in an interview
+- Document every design decision

 ---